Targeted Audiences: The Key to Campaign Success

 Psychographic

 Psychographic audiences target characteristics like values, desires, goals, interests, and lifestyle choices.
-It requires the marketer to understand the consumers emotions and values to craft influential messaging.
+Therefore, it requires the marketer to understand the consumers emotions and values to craft influential messaging.

-An example of psychographic targeting would be an online poker website discovering a substantial proportion of its users also enjoy watching baseball.
-This may lead to a “World Series of Poker” campaign that successfully ties the two together.
+An example of psychographic targeting would be an online poker website discovering that a few users also enjoy watching baseball.
+As a result, you can create a “World Series of Poker” campaign that successfully ties the two together.

 Geographic